5 Reasons High Fructose Corn Syrup Will Kill You

 The pharmacologic doses of HFCS and sugar that we consume have never before been tested in the history of humans- 140 pounds annually today vs. 20 teaspoons annually 10,000 ago.

-HFCS is always sustained in very low-quality products that are nutrition depleted and filled with various compounds which promote diseases, such as chemicals, fats, mercury and salt.
+HFCS is always sustained in very low-quality products that are nutrition-depleted and filled with various compounds that promote diseases, such as chemicals, fats, mercury, and salt.

-These important facts should be the main topic of the national conversation, as oppose to the false and confusing statements and ads by the corn industry, whose purpose is to assert the nation that the biochemistry of industrially produced sugar and real sugar are the same.
+These important facts should be the main topic of the national conversation, as opposed to the false and confusing statements and ads by the corn industry, whose purpose is to assert to the nation that the biochemistry of industrially produced sugar and real sugar is the same.

 More about Marc Hyman

-Hyman is a practicing family physician, a globally recognized speaker, leader, advocate and educator in his field.
-He’s #1 New York Times bestselling author nine times, and Cleveland Clinic Center for Functional Medicine director.
+Hyman is a practicing family physician and a globally recognized speaker, leader, advocate, and educator in his field.
+He’s the #1 New York Times bestselling author nine times, and the Cleveland Clinic Center for Functional Medicine director.

 Moreover, he is chairman of the Institute for Functional Medicine board, founder and medical director of The Ultra Wellness Center, and a medical editor of The Huffington Post.

-Marc’s been frequent contributor on various shows such as the Today Show, The Dr. Oz Show, CBS This Morning, The View, CNN, and the Katie Couric show.
+Marc has been a frequent contributor on various shows such as The Today Show, The Dr. Oz Show, CBS This Morning, The View, CNN, and the Katie Couric Show.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}